Student Rental Demand in Teesside: Is It Worth Investing Near Campus?

 - You want a more passive investment

-- You are uncomfortable with the regulatory burden of HMOs
+- You're uncomfortable with the HMO regulatory burden

-For most landlords in Middlesbrough, a balanced approach works best.
-A portfolio weighted towards professional lets in areas like TS5 or TS7, with one or two well-located student properties in TS1 for yield, provides diversification and resilience.
+For most landlords in Middlesbrough, a balanced approach works best: a portfolio weighted towards professional lets in areas like TS5 or TS7, with one or two well-located student properties in TS1 for yield.
+This provides diversification and resilience.